 Some issues involving the elderly and disabled can only be resolved through the court system.
 Types of issues which may require judicial intervention include:

 Financial accounting: A third party often is in charge of an elderly or disabled person's money, as their agent (attorney-in-fact), trustee or conservator.
-If there is a concern that the third party is not acting appropriately, through a lawsuit, an agent/trustee/conservator can be forced to account for how they have managed the assets under their control.
-If they have acted inappropriately, in breach of their fiduciary duty to the senior/disabled person, a judge can remove them and put someone else in charge of the money.
+This person is a fiduciary.
+If someone believes that the fiduciary is not acting appropriately, that person can sue the fiduciary to force them to account for how they have managed the assets under their control.
+If they have acted inappropriately and breached their fiduciary duty, a judge can remove them and appoint someone else to their position.

 Physical/psychological abuse: Seniors and disabled persons also can be the victims of physical, sexual and emotional or psychological abuse by their caregiver and/or family member.
-The judicial system can be used to protect the abused person.
+Such actions are crimes and should be reported to the Police.
+Civil suits can also be brought against the perpetrator.

 Nursing homes: Residents of nursing homes sadly sometimes are the victims of abuse and neglect by the staff of the nursing home, resulting in injury or even death.
-Through the courts, damages to compensate the senior or disabled person can be sought.
+There are lawyers who specialize in litigation against nursing homes in these cases.

 Trust reformation/modification: Trusts are often used to manage the assets of an elderly or disabled person.
 But there can come a time when the trust does not work as intended because of a change in circumstances or laws affecting the beneficiary or there could be a mistake in the way the trust was written.
 Through a court action the trust can be reformed or modified.
 A court action also can be used to authorize combing two or more trusts with the same beneficiary.